 In other words, if you apply for a major bank card that offers 0% for 12 months, you will truly get 0% during that period, even if it takes you longer than that to pay it off.

 This is why you should not apply for the Home Depot store.
-Instead you would be better off getting a regular bank card that comes with a 0% financing promotion.
-Here are 3 good sponsored alternatives I recommend:
+Instead you would be better off getting a regular bank card that comes with a 0% intro financing promotion.

 Rewards?
 Forget about it!

-- Chase Slate – Offers a nice 0% promotion and is easier to qualify for than most of the other cards from Chase.
+- Chase Slate – Offers a nice 0% promotion and seems to be easier to qualify for than their other cards.

 As if the financing offers weren’t disappointing enough, the Home Depot credit card doesn’t even offer a rewards program!